Higher-order MRFs based image super resolution: why not MAP?

 \subsection{Comparison to state-of-the-art SR approaches}

-In order to conduct a comprehensive evaluation for the MAP based SR model, we further compared it with very recent state-of-the-art SR approaches: the K-SVD based method \cite{SRKSVD}, the ANR (Anchored Neighborhood Regression) based method \cite{ANR} and deep convolutional network based method - SRCNN \cite{SRCNN}.
+In order to conduct a comprehensive evaluation for the MAP based SR model, we further compared it with current state-of-the-art SR approaches: the sparse coding (SC) based approach \cite{SCSR}, the K-SVD based method \cite{SRKSVD}, the ANR (Anchored Neighborhood Regression) based method \cite{ANR} and deep convolutional network based method - SR-CNN \cite{SRCNN}.
 In order to perform a fair comparison with these methods, we strictly obey the same test protocols as in \cite{ANR}.
+We download the source codes from the authors' websites, and use the recommended parameters by the authors.
 We used the same test sets - \textbf{Set14} and \textbf{Set5} to evaluate the upscaling factor of 3.

 For the MAP based SR model, we incorporated a FoE prior model with larger filter size and more filters (shown in Figure \ref{filters7x7}, 48 filters of size $7 \times 7$), which is trained in \cite{ChenRP14}.
-Replacing the FoE prior model show in Figure \ref{filters} with this new FoE model having increased model capacity can improve the performance of the MAP based SR model.
+Replacing the FoE prior model shown in Figure \ref{filters} with this new FoE model having increased model capacity can improve the performance of the MAP based SR model.